thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 ### Translation editing using advanced mode

-Advanced mode implies direct editing of JSON file that represents custom translation.
+Advanced mode implies direct editing of JSON file that represents a custom translation.
-You can download any system locale translation, make all changes you need and insert prepared JSON translation map edit field.
+You can download any system locale translation, make all necessary changes you need and insert the prepared JSON translation map edit field.
 Let's see how it works:

 {% assign customTranslationInJsonPE = '